particle-iot/particle-workshops/content/docs/ch3.md

 #define YELLOW_BUTTON_D A4
 ```

 `#define` is a special preprocessor directive that allows us to give meaningful names to things in our firmware code without needing to take up memory with variables, like we did with the LEDs in the previous lab.
-Whenever the compiler builds the firmware binaries, it replaces any mention of one of these values (like `BLUE_BUTTON_B`) with the substitution value specified on the right-hand side (in this case `BLUE_BUTTON_B`).
+Whenever the compiler builds the firmware binaries, it replaces any mention of one of these values (like `BLUE_BUTTON_B`) with the substitution value specified on the right-hand side (in this case `A5`).
 Using `#define` is pretty common when working with GPIO pins as it makes it easy to remember which pins one is working with without having to create constants or repeatedly scroll up to reference the correct GPIO mapping.

 2. With our buttons defined, lets take a look at toggling the LEDs based on button presses.
 First, remove the `digitalWrite` and `delay` calls that we added to the `loop` function previously.